L-four/campaignmonitor/README.txt

 Enter these into the module's settings page.\
 \
 It is encouraged for you to spend some time setting up your campaign monitor account before diving in with this module.\
 \
+Make sure you have permissions set-up correctly.
+By default anonymous users won't be able to join the newsletter.
+I recommend setting these up at the same time you configure the module.\
+\
 -----------------\
 Future plans\